Cambridge University Ceilidh Band

 • The new committee shall take over on a date specified by the retiring committee, which shall be no later than the end of the Lent Term during which they were elected.
 They shall be assisted by the retiring committee where necessary.

-• The committee may, at its discretion, co-opt additional committee members where it perceives the need, or to fill any vacancies that may arise.
+• The Committee may, at its discretion, co-opt additional committee members where it perceives the need, or to fill any vacancies that may arise.
 Should a post not be filled at the AGM, it will be treated as vacant.

 7. A Senior Treasurer